 [ TOP ]

-It was not until the Civil War that anyone thought of "Vote by Mail voting."
-Although the new concept was not very successful during that period, it did enable soldiers and sailors to vote for the first time while on duty.
+It was not until the Civil War that anyone thought of "absentee voting."
+Although the new concept was not very successful during that period, it did enable soldiers and sailors to vote for the first time while away on duty.

-In 1896, Vermont passed the first statute extending the privilege of Vote by Mail voting to both civilians and military personnel.
-Most legislation pertaining to Vote by Mail voting has been introduced during wartime, when large numbers of eligible voters have been serving their country in the Armed Forces.
+In 1896, Vermont passed the first statute extending the privilege of absentee voting to both civilians and military personnel.
+Most legislation pertaining to absentee voting has been introduced during wartime, when large numbers of eligible voters have been serving their country in the Armed Forces.
 Consequently, during World War II, Congress created a War Ballot Commission to help service members exercise their right to vote in the 1944 general election.

-Beginning in 2002, California Election Code Section 3201 allows any voter to apply for permanent Vote by Mail voter status.
+Beginning in 2002, California Elections Code Section 3201 allowed any voter to apply for permanent absentee status and changed the term to vote by mail.
 The status previously had been available only to voters with certain disabilities.
-Permanent Vote by Mail voters receive a mail ballot for each election rather than having to request on each time.
-California voters can apply for permanent Vote by Mail status through county elections offices at any time.
-As a protection against fraud, any permanent Vote by Mail voter who fails to cast a ballot in a statewide primary or general election will be removed from the list of permanent Vote by Mail voters but retains active voter status.
-Voters may re-apply for permanent Vote by Mail status at any time.
+Permanent vote by mail voters receive a mail ballot for each election rather than having to request one each time.
+California voters can apply for permanent vote by mail status through county elections offices at any time.
+As a protection against fraud, any permanent vote by mail voter who fails to cast a ballot in a statewide primary or general election will be removed from the list of permanent vote by mail voters but retains active voter status.
+Voters may re-apply for permanent vote by mail status at any time.

 [ TOP ]